Three accused freed in 1961

 The facts leading to the taking of the statements are as follows.
 On the afternoon of December 8, 1959, the police intercepted a sum of $500 which the appellant handed to one Jean Chan.
-He was then invited or taken to the police station where he was questioned about the money and at about 19:00hrs, he gave a statement to account for the possession of the money, stating that it had been given to him by one Rodrigues for safekeeping.
-He was detained at the station and on the evening of the following day, December 9, he gave a further statement along similar lines.
+He was then invited or taken to the police station where he was questioned about the money and at about 7 p.m. he gave a statement to account for the possession of the money, stating that it had been given to him by one Rodrigues for safe keeping.
+He was detained at the station and at the evening of the following day, December 9, he gave a further statement along similar lines.

-On the following evening, he was questioned by the Assistant Commissioner of Police Mr. Rose, who had reason to believe that what the appellant had said in the two statements was untruthful.
+On the following evening he was questioned by the Assistant Commissioner of Police Mr. Rose who had reason to believe that what appellant had said in the two statements was untruthful.
 Mr. Rose asked the appellant if he was quite certain that the two statements concerned the truth.
 Upon the appellant replying that they did, Mr. Rose caused the man Rodrigues to be brought into their presence.
-Rodrigues, on arrival, denied the claim by the appellant.
+Rodrigues, on arrival, denied the claim by the appellant. .

-Following further information from a recording machine previously made, the appellant made a third statement implicating himself, the chief justice
+Following further information from a recording machine previously made, the appellant made a third statement implicating himself, the Chief Justice had said.

 “Agreeing as we do with the submission of counsel for the appellant in regard to the conclusion or inference to be made from the jury’s verdict, there only remains for consideration the question whether there is sufficient evidence to support the conviction for larceny.